About the Author

 Stewart’s Black Women, Black Love is her first public-facing book.
 Expanding her contributions to the field of African American Studies, and inspired by her pedagogical investment in Black love studies and her courses, Black Love, The Power of Black Self-Love, (co-taught with Professor Dona Troka) and Black Women, Black Love and the Pursuit of Happiness, Stewart spent a number of years researching and writing Black Women, Black Love.
 Intended to reach wide academic and public audiences, the book examines the structural forces that, across four centuries, have made coupling and marriage difficult, delayed or impossible for millions of Black women in the United States and reveals how White supremacy has systematically broken the heart of Black America.

 Stewart obtained her B.A. degree from Colgate University in English and African American Studies, a M. Div. degree from Harvard Divinity School and a Ph.D. degree in systematic theology from Union Theological Seminary in New York City.
-Over her career at Emory, Stewart has won several awards and fellowships, including the Emory Williams Distinguished Undergraduate Teaching Award, Emory College of Arts and Sciences’ Distinguished Advising Award, Emory University Laney Graduate School’s Eleanor Main Graduate Faculty Mentor Award, a Senior Fellowship at the Bill and Carol Fox Center for Humanistic Inquiry, and most recently, the Emory College of Arts and Sciences 2021-2022 Chronos Faculty Fellowship.
-Among her service contributions Stewart is most proud of her twelve-year leadership of Emory’s Mellon Mays Undergraduate Fellowship Program, an international initiative that aims to diversify the academy by helping students from underrepresented racial/ethnic groups to earn the Ph.D. degree and secure teaching positions at tertiary institutions across the United States and South Africa.
+A celebrated classroom teacher and mentor, Stewart also holds the Emory Williams Distinguished Undergraduate Teaching Award, Emory College of Arts and Sciences’ Distinguished Advising Award, Emory University Laney Graduate School’s Eleanor Main Graduate Faculty Mentor Award, and the Laney Graduate School’s Faculty Award for Inclusive Excellence in the Humanities.
+Among her service contributions, Stewart is most proud of her seventeen-year leadership of Emory’s Mellon Mays Undergraduate Fellowship Program, a national initiative committed to supporting demographic transformation in higher education and to promoting the value of multivocality in the humanities and its related disciplines.

 Stewart was born in Kingston, Jamaica and raised in a nurturing Caribbean immigrant and African American community in Hartford, Connecticut’s North End.